TrueCodes101/ConsoleEnhancements/README.md

 | TIME        | stable     | stable     | stable     |
 | SYSTEMINFO  | unreleased | unreleased | unreleased |
 | TOPTENRAM   | unreleased | unreleased | unreleased |

+#### Credits:
+Please do not personally or commercially distribute modified versions of this software or modify said software to remove my name/influence.

+ConsoleEnhancements version 1 was officially released on by TrueCodes101, who is the sole creator of this program.

+Please do not claim this software(s) as your own under any circumstances.